-14. The State will provide EPA with a Biennial Report.
+14. The state will provide EPA with a Biennial Report.

-DOH and the Board will produce annual reports on the uses of the DWSRF funds.
-The reports will cover both the Project Fund and the set-aside account activities.
+The department and the Board will produce annual reports on the uses of the DWSRF funds.
+The reports will cover both the project fund and the set-aside account activities.
 The annual reports submitted to EPA meet the biennial report requirements.

-15. The State will comply with all Federal cross-cutting authorities.
+15. The state will comply with all federal cross-cutting authorities.